mxc-commons/MxcRoutes/README.md

 - **`child_route_models`** - Array of child route models: `<modelName> => array(<child_route>, ...), ... )`, where `modelName`is an identifier of your choice and each
 `child_route` is a ZF2 route definition.

-See `mxcroutes.global.php.dist` for an example configuration.
+See `mxcroutes.global.php.dist` for an example configuration including model inheritance.

 Note: You can easily setup a child route scheme by copying and pasting an existing child route structure from your router configuration.